Slavrammer/Reservoir-Computing-for-sensing/README.md

-# Reservoir-Computing-for-sensing
+# Reservoir Computing for-sensing

-program for quick collection of peaks and calculation of simple statistics for RC experiment
+Program for quick collection of peaks and calculation of simple statistics for RC experiment performed in the laboratory.